datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ```

 `@instructions`
-The previous step confirmed that we can properly extract a timestamp from the time column.
+The previous step extracted a timestamp from the time column.
 Let's convert the time column into a unix timestamp.
 We won't worry about the time zone,
 because the train lines in this dataset are all within the same time zone.